deviodigital/delivery-drivers-for-woocommerce/README.md

 Give your drivers the ability to view their assigned orders, mark an order as `out for delivery` and `complete` after the order has been delivered.

 With these capabilities passed along to your drivers, you now have additional time free to manage other areas of your business.

-== Installation ==

-1. In your dashboard, go to `Plugins -> Add New`
-1. Search for `Delivery Drivers` and Install this plugin
-1. Go to `Settings -> Permalinks` and re-save the page
-1. Pat yourself on the back for a job well done :)

-== Screenshots ==

-1. Delivery Drivers WooCommerce Settings page
-2. Orders page, showing two new statuses (Driver Assigned & Out for Delivery)
-3. Driver dashboard, displaying all assigned orders (theme in use: [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/))
-4. Order details display (theme in use: [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/))

-== Changelog ==

-= 1.0 =
-* Initial release